Wilson Center Experts

 B.A. in History, Hiram College, 2010.

-Archival research in the Archive of the Ministry of Foreign Affairs of the People's Republic of China, Shanghai Municipal Archives, Huangpu District Archives, Zhabei District Archives, Jing'an District Archives, the National Archives and Records Administration, the United Nations Archives and Records Management Section, the National Security Archive, the Gerald R. Ford Presidential Library, and the Jimmy Carter Library.
+Research in the Archive of the Ministry of Foreign Affairs of the People's Republic of China; Shanghai Municipal Archives; Huangpu District Archives; Zhabei District Archives; Jing'an District Archives; the National Archives and Records Administration; the United Nations Archives and Records Management Section; the National Security Archive; Columbia University Archives; the Gerald R. Ford Presidential Library; and the Jimmy Carter Library.

-Chinese history; Korean history; Cold War history; US-Asian relations; diplomatic history; archival research
+Chinese history; Korean history; Japanese history; Cold War history; US-Asian relations; diplomatic history; archival research